OWF/owf2013/pages/en/Think/index.md

 title:  Think - Make It Happen!

 Think will be held over the course of the two first days, and will outline the major role of FLOSS in the digital economy.
-The “**Make it Happen!**” baseline **very concretely** sums up the focus on building a successful free and open-source strategy, from a technological and commercial standpoint.
+The “<b>Make it Happen!</b>” baseline **very concretely** sums up the focus on building a successful free and open-source strategy, from a technological and commercial standpoint.

 The **opening day** format will differ from the previous editions as talks will happen in a **single-track schedule** in the largest auditorium.
 This enables us to concentrate on having the best schedule in a unique plenary session, dedicated to decision-makers in the private and public sectors.
 Talks will be more concise and will introduce the **think tanks and workshops** that will be held on the **second day**.